-Children can often be upset too, even if you are careful not to involve them directly.
-So, it is usually best to come to an agreement between yourselves, or using a family mediation service, or a solicitor to negotiate on your behalf.
+Children can often be upset too, even if you are very careful not to involve them directly.
+So, it is usually best to come to an agreement between yourselves, through a family mediation service, or a family law solicitor.
 However you do it, you will both need to compromise.
+Indeed, new rules now mean that if you do go to court without trying to reach agreement through mediation, or another method of dispute resolution, the court can say you have pause your application to try one of these routes to an agreement.

-The difficulty is that each of you may have a different idea about what is fair.
+When it comes to trying to agree things, the difficulty is that each of you may have a different idea about what is fair.
 You may think you should get back the proportion that you contributed, or that things should be divided equally, or divided according to what you need to start again.
 There's one thing for sure, you can only divide what you have, so most people will need to get used to having less money for a while.

-Option 1 - agreeing it vourselves
+Option 1 - agreeing it yourselves

 Agreeing things without help is not easy.
 You will need to find ways to discuss the issues without your emotions getting in the way and accept you probably won't get everything you want.
 To start with, one or both of you may be too upset and angry to discuss it.
-It may not be possible to agree a fair outcome by yourselves for example if you feel bullied or controlled by your ex.
+It may not be possible to agree a fair outcome by yourselves for example if you feel bullied, intimidated or controlled by your ex.